Cool Kids Anxiety Program

-- Learning other coping skills such as building assertiveness or learning to solve problems
+- Learning other coping skills such as building social confidence or learning to solve problems

 Minimum qualification requirements

-Any professional wishing to run the Cool Kids program must meet these qualification requirements:
+Any professional wishing to run the Cool Kids Anxiety Program must meet these qualification requirements:

 - 4 year undergraduate or 2 year postgraduate degree in health (psychology, counselling, social work, occupational therapy) or education AND

 - Additional training in cognitive-behavioural therapy (dedicated postgraduate subject, introductory workshop or online training from recognised provider)

 For those who have not completed a Cognitive Behavioural Therapy (CBT) course, the following online options will be suitable to complete prior to registering for the Cool Kids Anxiety Program training: